 From our partner Toni Ahl at EEO Advantage

-If you would like more information on the ADEA or training on it, feel free to contact me at firstname.lastname@example.org or (502) 55307648.
+If you would like more information about harassment or bystander intervention, feel free to contact me at email@example.com or (502) 553-7648.